Metropolitan Competition

 How much does it cost to play?

-Club team entry fee to Cricket NSW is $200 ( exclusive of GST)
+Club team entry fee to Cricket NSW is approx. $200 ( exclusive of GST) - TBC

 Each club can determine their own player registration fee.
-Please consider that this is a new competition for new players for only 6 weeks – 8 weeks.
+Please consider that this is a new competition for new players and some may wish to play in the Spring Comp or Summer Comp only.

 What level of experience is needed?
 Are there skill restrictions?